• Skip to primary navigation

 Fermented hot sauce is a living food that is rich in beneficial bacteria.
 That makes it last a long time when stored correctly.
 Learning correct storage procedures will ensure you can make large batches at a time, and they won’t go to waste.

-A glass mason jar with an airtight lid, set in a cool, dry place is your best bet.
+Your best bet is a glass mason jar with an airtight lid set in a cool, dry place.
 While uncooked hot sauce may only last a few weeks, fermented hot sauces that are correctly stored can stay good for up to a year or more.

-No way will you make it last that long, though, because it’s so delicious!
-Refrigeration of a fermented sauce isn’t 100% necessary, but it will make your shelf life a lot longer.
+No way you will make it last that long, though, because it’s so delicious!
+Refrigeration of a fermented sauce isn’t 100% necessary, but it will make your shelf life much longer.

 Did I answer all your questions about how to avoid separation in fermented hot sauce?

-In this post, we took a look at the simple yet complicated world of fermented hot sauce.
+In this post, we looked at fermented hot sauce's simple yet complicated world.

 We looked at how a tiny pinch of xanthan gum can solve the problem of hot sauce separating by making it thicker.